Paul Maric

 Also new inside the cabin are massaging front seats for the Limited.

-Deliveries of the Ram 1500 are due to begin mid-year.
+Deliveries of the Ram 1500 commenced mid-year.

-Previously published government approval documents show Big Horn and Laramie versions have been approved for sale in Australia, which indicates these could arrive later.
+Previously published government approval documents show Hurricane-powered Big Horn and Laramie versions have been approved for sale in Australia, which indicates these could arrive later.

 Model | Price before on-road costs |